2 adults, child displaced, home destroyed after massive Rock Hill house fire

-A family of three people in Rock Hill were displaced after a fire burned their home late Sunday, officials said.
+A family of three people in Rock Hill was displaced after a fire burned their home late Sunday, officials said.

 No one was hurt in the fire that started around 8:15 p.m. in an attached garage at 1531 Greenwood Lane, said Mark Simmons, Rock Hill Fire Department deputy chief.